dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 `net8.0-ios`, etc) but this could include runtime identifier based differentiation in the future.
 The Silk.NET team reserves all rights to determine implementation details such as this.

-Silk.NET 3.0 aims to support Windows, Linux (X/11 and Wayland), macOS, iOS, and macOS.
+Silk.NET 3.0 aims to support Windows, Linux (X/11 and Wayland), macOS, iOS, and Android.
 The goal of this proposal is to do so in a way that requires no _modification_ of user code.
 It is highly likely that _additional_ boilerplate code will be needed on some platforms (e.g. `MainActivity`) but this should not be variant based on the user's specific application i.e. it should work as is when copied and pasted into the user's application.